 Foreign drivers must possess a valid international driver's licence.
 Drivers must be able to produce either an original ownership certificate for their vehicle, rental contract or power of attorney from the owner of the vehicle.

 Some roads outside large cities may be impassable in winter due to ice and snow.
-For further advice, see our road travel page.
+For further advice, see our

 Please refer to our air travel page for information about aviation safety and security.